 “Orange peel texture can be applied in a light, medium or even a heavy consistency, depending on the look you’re going for…

-Here’s a few close up photos of the variations of orange peel texture:
+Here are a few close-up photos of the variations of orange peel texture:

 Check Out my Featured Orange Peel Texture Video Playlist!

 In this Video Playlist I have video footage from everything to applying orange peel texture tips and tricks, some finished project videos and even some video footage where I wear a GoPro camera to get a very unique perspective of the orange peel texturing process.

 “The best way to describe orange peel texture is that it looks just like the texture on the peel of a real orange…

 “Orange Peel is very versatile yet minimal texture that can add a warm and cheery feel to any wall or ceiling.

 Orange Peel Texture is applied by spraying thinned down a premixed joint compound or a special ceiling and wall texture product that comes in a powder form that has to be mixed with water to get the proper consistency depending on the type of orange peel (heavy, medium or light) you’re going for or trying to match.